swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 [App] swiftc App -package-name appPkg ...
 ```

-When building the Engine module, the package name 'gamePkg' and package symbols is stored in the Engine binary.
-When building Game, the input to its package name 'gamePkg' is compared with Engine's package name; since they match, access to package symbols is allowed.
-When building App, the name comparison shows 'appPkg' is different from its dependency module's so access to package symbols is deined, which is what we want.
+When building the Engine module, the package name 'gamePkg' is recorded in the built interface to the module.
+When building Game, its package name 'gamePkg' is compared with the package name recorded in Engine's built interface; since they match, Game is allowed to access Engine's `package` declarations.
+When building App, its package name 'appPkg' is different from `gamePkg`, so it is not allowed to access `package` symbols in either Engine or Game, which is what we want.

 Swift Package Manager has a package identity per package, an identifier that's verified to be unique via a registry, and it will pass it down automatically.
 Other build systems such as Bazel can introduce a new build setting to set the value for a package name.
 Since it needs to be unique, a reverse-DNS name could be used to avoid clashing.